-PE818 Ballet - BalletMet Grade Level: 10, 11, 12
+PE818 Ballet - BalletMet Grade Level: 10, 11, 12 Length/Credit: 1 semester - 1⁄2 credit

 At the successful completion of this course the student will be able to demonstrate increased coordination and awareness of the body in motion, increased control and strength, specifically of the center of the body and increased flexibility.
 Students will learn basic ballet steps and terminology, specific ballet steps and their individual demands.
 Students will also understand the relationship of music and dance and come away with a general appreciation and an informed opinion of the art form.